Aakarsh2203/ETHproof/README.md

 ### mint Function

-It takes two parameters: an address (_address) and a value (_value).
+It takes two parameters: an address (_account) and a value (_value).

 It increases the totalSupply by the amount specified in val.

-It also increases the balance of the address _address by the same amount.
+It also increases the balance of the address _account by the same amount.

 ### burn Function

-It takes two parameters: an address (_address) and a value (_value).
+It takes two parameters: an address (_account) and a value (_value).

-It first checks if the balance of the address _address is greater than or equal to the amount specified in _value.
+It first checks if the balance of the address _account is greater than or equal to the amount specified in _value.

 If the condition is met, it decreases the totalSupply by the amount specified in _value.

-It also decreases the balance of the address _address by the same amount.
+It also decreases the balance of the address _account by the same amount.

 ## License